schmelczer/great-ai/docs/tutorial/index.md

 1.  [@use_model][great_ai.use_model] loads and injects your model into the `predict_domain` function's `model` argument.
     You can freely reference it knowing that it is always given to the function.

-Finally, we deploy the model, inference function, and the GreatAI wrapping all of these.
-For that we either use: `great-ai deploy.ipynb` or build a Docker image.
+Finally, we test the model's inference function through the GreatAI dashboard.
+[The only thing left is to deploy the hardened-service.](/how-to-guides/use-service)